koyawase/KoyaWaseem_Revive_P2/README.md

 Contents of the demonstration video are found inside of the SampleScene.

-Scripts Used (found inside Assets/Scripts):
+Scripts Used (found inside Assets/Scripts/Old Scripts):
 * CameraController.cs
 * EnemyController.cs
 * NPCPatrolPath.cs